 Previous years comments remain applicable.
-We strongly urge that next year there be a simplified report format for agencies whose mission focus is not licensing, permitting, or environmental enforcement.
+We strongly urge that next year this is done through a more simplified report format for agencies whose mission focus is no ot licensing, permitting, or environmental enforcement.

 Please attach any additional information as warranted.